Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Pure axial (spanwise) and azimuthal (streamwise) inhomogeneities

-These results are emphasised in the bottom plots, which show the Nusselt number normalized by that obtained when the walls are fully no-slip ($Nu/Nu^0$).
-In the case of streamwise variations, the patterns have a small effect: except for $Re=3\times10^4$, the torque drops down only to $85\%$ of the homogeneous value for the smallest wavenumbers (largest patterns) simulated.
-For the spanwise inhomogeneities the relative drops in torque a much larger $\sim30\%$.
-This finding is consistent with \cite{watanabe2017drag}, who also obtained the largest drop in friction for stripes aligned in the spanwise direction.
+We continue by showing the non-dimensional torque $Nu$ for various Reynolds number and stripe wavelengths in the top panels of figure \ref{fig:torquesaznax}.
+Our first observation is that the $Nu(k)$ curve is monotonic for almost all cases except for the large $Re$ cases of Figure \ref{fig:torquesaznax}(b,d) to which we will return later to.
+Smaller pattern sizes result in higher torques even if the area ratio between no-slip and stress-free regions is kept constant at 50\% each, consistent with the existing literature \citep{watanabe2017drag,naim2019turbulent}.
+These results are emphasised in the bottom plots, which show the Nusselt number normalized by that obtained when the walls are fully no-slip ($Nu/Nu_0$).
+In the case of azimuthal variations, the patterns have a small effect: except for $Re_s=3\times10^4$, the torque drops down only to $85\%$ of the homogeneous value for the smallest frequencies (largest patterns) simulated.
+For the axial (spanwise) inhomogeneities the relative drops in torque is much larger ($\sim30\%$).
+This finding is consistent with \cite{watanabe2017drag} and \cite{naim2019turbulent}, who obtained the largest drop in friction for stripes aligned in the axial direction.
+The magnitudes of drag reduction achieved are also in the same order as those in these previous studies, in particular, with the $32\%$ drag reduction seen for axial patterns in \cite{naim2019turbulent}.

-Increasing the wavenumber increases the torque, and for the smaller $Re_s$ cases with streamwise inhomogeneities, the asymptotic value of $Nu/Nu^0 = 1$ is reached for $k_x>20$ even if only $50\%$ of the cylinder surface is providing the torque, which inevitably means that the local shear at these parts will be almost double than the one present for the homogeneous case.
+Increasing the frequency increases the torque, and for the smaller $Re_s$ cases with azimuthal inhomogeneities, the asymptotic value of $Nu/Nu_0 \to 1$ is reached in practice for $f_x>3$ even if only $50\%$ of the cylinder surface is providing the torque.
+This means that the local shear at these parts will be almost double than the one present for the homogeneous case.
 For $Re_s=3\times10^4$ the results also tend to an asymptote but at a slower rate.
 Our results are consistent with the numerical Rayleigh-B\'enard studies by \cite{bakhuis2018mixed}, which found a similar effect on the Nusselt number: with a $50\%$ area coverage of conducting surface, the full heat transfer of the homogeneous case was recovered for the smallest patterns of alternating insulating and conducting surfaces.

-To explore the structure the pattern imposes on the flow, we start by visualizing the flow inside the inner cylinder boundary layer.
-In figure \ref{fig:azt}, we show the instantaneous azimuthal velocities near the inner cylinder for various inner cylinder patterns at $y^+\approx 13$ in wall-units, where $y^+=(r-r_i)/\delta_\nu$, $\delta_\nu$ is the viscous unit $\delta_\nu=\nu/u_\tau$, and $u_\tau$ is the frictional velocity.
-In the case of streamwise variations, the influence of the pattern on the flow is minor for the lowest wavenumbers.
-The web of streaks is somewhat disrupted, but the effect is small due to the inherent elongation of streaks in the streamwise direction, which can bridge the gap across patterns effectively.
-Aside from watermarks of the pattern, the flow resembles the homogeneous case shown in the top-right panel.